cubeta-io/cubeta-starter/docs/created-model.md

 providing the query params values as arrays that represent a range will ignore the defined method and use the `whereBetween` method to query your data where the first array element and the second one fits in the `whereBetween` method.

+## ordering results

+When querying a model using its repository `globalQuery` method you can order the results based on each column in the corresponding table by using 2 query params :

+1. `sort_col` as the name of the column you want to order the results based on it.
+2. `sort_dir` as the order direction `asc` , `desc`.

+so when your request contain those params and your request uses the `globalQuery` method it will return the response data ordered by the selected column .

 > [!warning]
 > the functionality of the previous methods depends on using the `globalQuery` method based in the BaseRepository class